Disattiva viewport accessibile

 _____________________________________________________________________________________________________________________________

-The Stelvio Pass, which connects Bormio to South Tyrol and Switzerland, is a dream for those who love motorcycling and winding mountain roads.
+The Stelvio Road, which leads from Bormio to South Tyrol and into Switzerland, is the dream of those who love motorcycles and winding mountain roads.

-The Stelvio road has existed since the Middle Ages, but it was a risky mountain path.
-In the early 1800s, Emperor Francis I of Austria commissioned a new road to connect Val Venosta with Valtellina to reach Milan, then part of Austria.
+The Stelvio route existed since the Middle Ages but was a dangerous mountain path.
+In the early 1800s, Emperor Francis I of Austria wanted a new road that could connect the Venosta Valley with Valtellina to reach Milan, which at the time was Austrian territory.
 The project was entrusted to Carlo Donegani (1775-1845), an expert in high mountain engineering.
-Work began in 1822, utilizing over 2,500 men including workers, engineers, and geologists: after just three years, in 1825, the project was inaugurated in the presence of the emperor himself.
+Work began in 1822 with the employment of over 2,500 men, including workers, engineers, and geologists: after just three years, in 1825, the work was inaugurated in the presence of the emperor himself.

-Until 1915, the Stelvio road was used year-round by stagecoaches, thanks to the efficient work of snowplow operators employed during the winter.
-During World War I it was the site of clashes between Italians and Austrians, and after the victory on November 4, both sides became Italian: the Pass lost its original significance as a connection between Vienna and Milan, and the winter closure was decided.
-Today, it is passable in the summer.
+Until 1915, the Stelvio Road was used year-round by carriages, thanks to the efficient work of the snowplow operators employed during the winter.
+During the First World War, it was the site of clashes between Italians and Austrians, and after the victory on November 4, both sides became Italian: the Pass lost its original significance as a Vienna-Milan connection, and the winter closure was decided.
+To this day, it is passable in the summer period.

-The itinerary is spectacular: 41 switchbacks on the Lombard side, from Bormio, and 48 on the South Tyrolean side up to Prato allo Stelvio, in Val Venosta.
-Ascending from Bormio, one can reach the Santa Maria Pass or Umbrail Pass (2,503 m), which allows entry into Switzerland, directly into the Monastery Valley.
-At the top, the legendary Stelvio Pass (2,758 m), the highest motor pass in Italy and the second highest in all of Europe.
+The itinerary is spectacular: 41 switchbacks on the Lombard side, from Bormio, and 48 on the South Tyrolean side up to Prato allo Stelvio, in Venosta Valley.
+Ascending from Bormio, it is possible to reach the Santa Maria pass or Umbrail Pass (2,503 m.), which allows entry into Switzerland, directly into the Monastero Valley.
+At the top, the legendary Stelvio Pass (2,758 m.), the highest motor pass in Italy and the second in all of Europe.

 FAQ